 Facebook Messenger Lead Generation Using Search

 The Facebook platform is a microcosm of the internet.
 Users can search for your company and find your company Facebook page.
 To get the best out of these visitors make sure to set the button on your Facebook page to encourage your visitors to send a message.
+In a way this is like having Facebook Messenger for Business Page.

 Remember, just like Google a Facebook user can search and find you based on the content you post.
 Make to reuse the content you already have on your website by posting it on Facebook to maximize the amount of people that find your page through search.